 I am proudly endorsed by MCCL State PAC

-BACK TO THE ISSUESThe following court decisions and statutes have defined the access to abortion in Minnesota
+The following court decisions and statutes have defined the access to abortion in Minnesota

 1973 - Roe v.
 Wade - U.S. Supreme Court decision.
 The Court ruled that the Constitution of the United States generally protected a right to have an abortion.